-But the best product leaders are thinking about that value from the user's perspective.
-They know that value isn't always obvious, and that you should always be working with the user to help them see it.
+But the best product leaders think about value from the user's perspective.
+They know value isn't always obvious, and that you should work with users to help them see it.

 What is an aha moment?